66 important questions and answers - Bandera County Courier

 41. What do I have to consider with pets?

-So far, there is no evidence or evidence that pets such as dogs or cats are at Covid – 19 sick or transmitted.
-Like so much in the context of this epidemic, this cannot be ruled out, but the normal hygiene, which should apply in any case when dealing with animals, is considered by experts to be sufficient.
+So far, there is no evidence or evidence that pets such as dogs or cats are at Covid – 19 get sick or transmitted.
+Like so much in the context of this epidemic, this cannot be ruled out, but the normal hygiene, which should apply in any case when dealing with animals, is considered sufficient by experts.

-On March 4, was known that the virus in a dog, one of Covid – 19 suffered from Hong Kong, has been proven.
+On March 4th, known that the virus in a dog, one of Covid – 19 suffered from Hong Kong, has been proven.
 The test results indicate that the dog carried relatively few viruses on its mucous membranes.

 It is unclear whether the virus has increased significantly or only because of contact with the infected person and from surfaces touched by it or wetted with secretion, as it were, as a contaminant.
 It is also unclear whether the dog could have passed the infectious virus on to humans.
 Experts consider this unlikely.
-Sars also had the virus in the year 2003 has been found in pets.
+Sars also had the virus in pets in the year 2003 been found.
 However, these never fell ill and transmission to humans has never been demonstrated.

 The Friedrich-Löffler-Institut (FLI, Federal Research Institute for Animal Health) and the WHO currently do not assume that pets do this Get or transmit virus.
 However, the FLI is now testing whether pigs and chickens could become infected.
 This is important in order to rule out that the animals serve as hosts even if they do not show any symptoms of illness.
 Pigs and humans are genetically related.